John Ginty: Biography

-2004 saw Ginty playing on records by Bad Religion, Tift Merritt, Neal Casal, and “The Clarence Greenwood Recordings” by Citizen Cope, where Ginty is credited with playing Keyboards, Organ, Synthesizer, and Synthesizer Strings.
+2004 saw Ginty playing on records by Bad Religion, Tift Merritt, Neal Casal, and The Clarence Greenwood Recordings by Citizen Cope, where Ginty is credited with playing Keyboards, Organ, Synthesizer, and Synthesizer Strings.

-While continuing his session work and touring with Citizen Cope, in 2006 Ginty formed the New Jersey-based John Ginty Band.
-They released a live record called “Fireside Live”, recorded in Denville, NJ.
+While continuing his session work and touring with Citizen Cope, in 2006 Ginty formed the New Jersey–based John Ginty Band.
+They released a live record called Fireside Live, recorded in Denville, New Jersey.
 It is the first recording to showcase Ginty as a bandleader.
 The recording includes guest performances by Ratdog's Mark Karan, and J.T.
-Thomas from Bruce Hornsby's Band.
+Thomas from Bruce Hornsby's band.
 The record was released on Ginty's own label, Shark Tank Records.

-Glide Magazine said of the record, “Fireside Live is loads of fun, as if Joey DeFrancesco or Jimmy Scott traded in the more academic jazz aesthetic (but retained same chops and improvisational proclivities) to front a boozy gospel-rock outfit Ginty’s taken to calling “outlaw gospel.”
+Glide Magazine said of the record, “Fireside Live is loads of fun, as if Joey DeFrancesco or Little Jimmy Scott traded in the more academic jazz aesthetic (but retained same chops and improvisational proclivities) to front a boozy gospel-rock outfit Ginty’s taken to calling “outlaw gospel.”

-He has played with such artists as Jewel, Matthew Sweet, Citizen Cope, Santana, Robert Randolph and the Family Band, Court Yard Hounds, the Dixie Chicks, and many others. as well as the critically acclaimed “Like A Bird, Like a Plane” by Charlie Mars.
+He has played with such artists as Jewel, Matthew Sweet, Citizen Cope, Santana, Robert Randolph and the Family Band, Court Yard Hounds, the Dixie Chicks, and many others. as well as the critically acclaimed Like A Bird, Like a Plane by Charlie Mars.

 In 2013, Ginty got together with producer Ben Elliott, and began work on his first official studio release, Bad News Travels.
 The record features special guests Warren Haynes, Martie Maguire, Neal Casal, Alecia Chakour, Albert Castiglia, Todd Wolfe, and Cris Jacobs.
-They recorded it at Elliott's Showplace Studios in Dover, N.J., on the vast collection of vintage analog gear that resides there.
+They recorded it at Elliott's Showplace Studios in Dover, New Jersey, on the vast collection of vintage analog gear that resides there.

-“Bad News Travels” features ten songs, all written by Ginty, and was released September 12, 2013 on Elliotts American Showplace Music label.
+Bad News Travels features ten songs, all written by Ginty, and was released September 12, 2013, on Elliott's American Showplace Music label.
 The new CD has garnered many favorable reviews.
 Relix Magazine said "Creating a seemingly effortless blend of blues, classic rock, funk and soul, Ginty utilizes his past experience as well as numerous special guests.
 One minute Todd Wolfe is confidently weaving a guitar solo in the smooth "Peanut Butter" and the next minute, vocalist Alecia Chakour is strutting about on the soulful and spunky "Seven & The Spirit."

 Keyboard Magazine February 2014 issue featured lessons by John Ginty.